Lamden/docs/docs/using_the_wallet.md

 All mentioned cases required to make a back up of your wallet.
 Once you delete the extension, the storage space for the extension will be deleted as well, so all data related to the wallet will be deleted too.

+As a result of backup keystore file will be created.

+The keystore is just an encrypted file containing all "wallets" (keypairs) in storage.

+So you can take that keystore, and restore those keypairs to a different wallet if you have the KEYSTORE password.

+The keystore does not use the wallet's password at all.
+Note:
+Keystore does not backup dapp realationships or transaction history.

 ### Step by step explanation

 1. Open wallet